Jim Brunzell: The Killer Bees (1985–1988)

-Brunzell signed to wrestle with the World Wrestling Federation (WWF) as they continued their national expansion.
+In June 1985, Brunzell joined the World Wrestling Federation (WWF) as its continued its national expansion.
 He was paired with another WWF newcomer, Brian Blair (though, Blair had already wrestled in the WWF before) as The Killer Bees.
 The Killer Bees were faces, but were original as the first faces to wear masks and switch places behind the referee's back.
 Brunzell and Blair had moderate success in the WWF.
 They feuded with such teams as The Hart Foundation as well as the Funks, Jimmy Jack Funk and Hoss Funk, whom they faced in front of over 74,000 fans at The Big Event.
 Their stay was also highlighted with a match against Nikolai Volkoff and The Iron Sheik as part of WrestleMania III, and a win at the inaugural Survivor Series on Thanksgiving Day 1987.
 The Killer Bees teamed together until they were separated off-screen by the management team.
 Their final match came against The Young Stallions on August 28, 1988.